sonrabakarim/barlkk/_posts/2016-09-02-sketch-optimize-images-web.md

     overlay_filter: 0.5
     teaser: photo-1430760903787-4d91bbf15384_512.jpg
 ---
-Over the course of time as a web developer I've used a number of different image editors for working with graphics for the Web.
-First there was Photoshop, which was totally unnecessary for light image work.
-Then then there was Fireworks.
-Because once upon a time it was needed for PNG-8 alpha transparency.
-Then there was GiMP, because I was being cheap.
-And now there's Sketch.

-Sketch is awesome.
-And it's an amazing tool both for designers and developers alike.
-And though it may be a bit shortsighted on my part, these days I tend to judge a designer's skill set by whether or not they use Sketch.
-If they are, I know they've been advancing their skills are passionate about their tools.
-If they aren't, I'll usually make a suggestion to check it out.

-At first blush Sketch doesn't have a clear way to export images for the Web.
+At first glance Sketch doesn't have a clear way to export images for the Web.
 So I'm going to quickly share what I've been doing to optimize images for the Web using Sketch.

 # Avoid unnecessary optimization